laduplessis/SARS-CoV-2_Guangdong_genomic_epidemiology/README.md

 ## MCC tree figure
-An interactive version of Figure 3B with options to zoom in on clades can toggle between lineage and location annotations can be found [here](https://laduplessis.github.io/SARS-CoV-2_Guangdong_genomic_epidemiology/).
+An interactive version of Figure 3B with options to zoom in on clades and can toggle between lineage and location annotations can be found [here](https://laduplessis.github.io/SARS-CoV-2_Guangdong_genomic_epidemiology/).
 The source code for the visualization as well as instructions for running the visualization locally is in the scripts directory.